EwellNeuroLab/Seizure-Analysis-GUI/README.md

 Note 1: if seizure detection has already happened in this working directory, the GUI offers the user to load previous settings.

-**Scoring**
+**_Scoring_**

 When detection result is accepted, the first seizure is shown in the LFP Viewer.
 By pressing the *Play Video* button, video-LFP of the first seizure are played.
 Scoring questions can be answered and saved by pressing the *Save* button.
+User can toggle between seizures with the *Previous* and *Next* buttons.

 ![image](https://user-images.githubusercontent.com/94412124/171514298-5f96102d-8820-480b-a01e-13f2d44ba6a4.png)

-User can toggle between seizures with the *Previous* and *Next* buttons.

-**Output files**
+**_Output files_**
+Most important information can be found in the Scoring file.
+Within the working directory, a Seizure Detection Output folder is created.
+In this folder, 3 files are created for individual detection & scoring.
+Settings file: channel # for detection, amplitude threshold, signed multiplier (-1 if flipped, +1 if not flipped),  required minimum duration.
+Once it's created, it can be loaded into the GUI and used as a template for further detections.

+*Scoring file*: Mouse name, recording date, user ID, onset,offset, duration, LFP and behavioral scoring answers and comments for each event.
+*Note: the n variable is a counter in the GUI that does not always reflects the number of seizures.
+Use the length of a vector (i.e) to determine number of seizures.*

+Detection Results file: # of detected events, a time vector for each event, onset,offset and duration for each event, applied amplitude threshold, filtering and downsampling settings.

+*Output file names*: each output file has a specific
+* mouse ID
+* user ID
+* recording date
+* scoring date

+This way the same mouse/same hour can be scored by more than one person, moreover the scoring date ensures that the same person can finish scoring of one dataset in different times (resulting in more than one files.)

+*Note: a script to organize and merge the output files will be provided.*

-**Warning and error messages**
+**_Warning and error messages_**

+**No configuration file was found!**

+Happens when the working directory does not have.
+Add the configuration file and press the *Choose Working Directory!* button again.

+**There are X more data point in timestamp file.
+Data was chunked to match amp file, but consider double-checking your data.**

+or

+**There are X more data point in amp file.
+Data was chunked to match timestamp file, but consider double-checking your data.**

+Sometimes it can happen that the timestamp or the amplifier file has less data, usually with one data packet (X = 256) and therefore not requires user action.
+However, if X is a high number, double-check your data!

 ## Editing the GUI

-### Input data
-### Channel labels
-### Seizure detection

-As a first step, you need to select a working directory where your data and a config.txt file live.
-An example for the config file can be found in this repository.

-Editing the code.
-Open the file within MATLAB App Designer.
+In order to edit the GUI, open MATLAB (R2021b or newer).
+Go to APPS -> Design App.
+Open the SeizureAnalysisEwellLab.mlapp file.
+Go to Code View.

+**_Modifying channel labels_**
+In our experiments, two channels were used for each mouse.
+Therefore only two labels are defined in the GUI - left and right.
+In order to modify/add more label do the following:
+Go to line 736-737 to edit the existing labels.
+Add more labels by changing the index of app.ChannelLabel vector (such as app.ChannelLabel(3) = " (ventral left)"; app.ChannelLabel(4) = " (ventral right)";)

+**_Modifying the number of maximum channels_**
+The GUI is set to a maximum number of 32 channels.
+If more than this is needed:
+Go to line 733-734 and change the 32 to any number in the zeros() and strings() function.

+**_Replacing the seizure detection algorithm_**
+ Go to line 225 and replace the SeizureDetection_EwellLabV2 function.
+This function is called in line 362, make sure you change it to the function you are using.